Nathan Upham

 Nate Upham is an ecologist and evolutionary biologist with core interests in how species-species, species-environment, and species-pathogen interactions have evolved through time and across the tree of life.
 He studies wild mammals, especially desert rodents, to ask how new species are formed (speciation), how they die out (extinction), and how they interact to share pathogens (disease ecology) and generate biodiversity (ecological diversification).
 He integrates approaches in field mammalogy, paleontology, phylogenomics, and bioinformatics to query the ecological origins of evolutionary dynamics in the mammal tree of life.

 Upham received his doctorate from The University of Chicago’s Committee on Evolutionary Biology in 2014, studying the molecular and fossil relationships of Neotropical caviomorph rodents.
 He then did a short postdoc at McMaster University studying the largest mammalian genome (Tympanoctomys vizcacha rats in Argentina).
 In 2015, he moved to Yale University as a postdoc on the VertLife Terrestrial project where he led construction of a comprehensive new tree of life for ~6,000 species of mammals.
 In 2020, he joined the Biodiversity Knowledge Integration Center (BioKIC) in ASU's School of Life Sciences as an assistant research professor.
 In 2022, he was hired to a tenure-track position as an assistant professor in SOLS, with lab space in the newly constructed Walton Center for Planetary Health.
-He has been funded by the National Institutes of Health to study the evidence underlying mammal-to-virus interactions globally, and has initiated work on rodent and viral population genomics in Arizona's Madrean sky island region.
+He is funded by the National Institutes of Health (previous R21, current R35) to study the evidence underlying mammal-to-virus interactions globally, and has initiated work on rodent and viral population genomics in Arizona's Madrean sky island region.

 As a faculty member, Upham has promoted opportunities to underrepresented students in his own lab, and by assisting with ASU's Biocollections Scholar Program (2021-2022) and the March Mammal Madness competition (Genetics Team, 2022-present).
 Prior to coming to ASU, he was a mentor in Chicago Public Schools and performed outreach to K-12 students at the Field Museum and in the communities surrounding McMaster and Yale Universities to help open doors to organismal biology careers.